-The following describes the line items set forth in our condensed consolidated statements of operations:
+The following describes the line items set forth in our condensed consolidated statements of income:

 REVENUES.
-Revenues are generated principally by sales of our ICs.
-We recognize revenue when all of the following criteria are met: 1) there is persuasive evidence that an arrangement exists, 2) delivery of goods has occurred, 3) the sales price is fixed or determinable, and 4) collectibility is reasonably assured.
+Revenues are generated almost exclusively by sales of our ICs.
+We recognize revenue on sales when all of the following criteria are met: 1) there is persuasive evidence that an arrangement exists, 2) delivery of goods has occurred, 3) the sales price is fixed or determinable, and 4) collectibility is reasonably assured.
 Generally, we recognize revenue from product sales direct to customers and contract manufacturers upon shipment.
 Certain of our sales are made to distributors under agreements allowing certain rights of return and price protection on products unsold by distributors.
 Accordingly, we defer the revenue and gross profit on such sales until the distributors sell the product to the end customer.
 Our products typically carry a one-year replacement warranty.
 Replacements have been insignificant to date.
-Our revenues are subject to variation from period to period due to the volume of shipments made
+Our revenues are subject to variation from period to period due to the volume of shipments made within a period and the prices we charge for our products.
+The vast majority of our revenues were negotiated at prices that reflect a discount from the list prices for our products in larger volumes, and 3) to provide profit margin to our distributors who resell our products or in response to competition.
+In addition, as a product matures, we expect that the average selling price for such product will decline due to the greater availability of competing products.
+Our ability to increase revenues in the future is dependent on increased demand for our established products and our ability to ship larger volumes of those products in response to such demand, as well as our ability to develop or acquire new products and subsequently achieve customer acceptance of newly introduced products.

 COST OF REVENUES.
 Cost of revenues includes the cost of purchasing finished silicon wafers processed by independent foundries; costs associated with assembly, test and shipping of those products; costs of personnel and equipment associated with manufacturing support, logistics and quality assurance; costs of software royalties and amortization of purchased software, other intellectual property license costs, and certain acquired intangible assets; an allocated portion of our occupancy costs; allocable depreciation of testing equipment and leasehold improvements; impairment charges related to certain manufacturing equipment held for sale or abandoned; and, for prior periods, a portion of the settlement costs associated with a patent infringement lawsuit.
-Generally, we depreciate equipment over four years on a straight line basis and leasehold improvements over the shorter of the estimated useful life or the applicable lease term.
+Generally, we depreciate equipment over four years on a straight-line basis and leasehold improvements over the shorter of the estimated useful life or the applicable lease term.
 Recently introduced products tend to have higher cost of revenues per unit due to initially low production volumes required by our customers and higher costs associated with new package variations.
 Generally, as production volumes for a product increase, unit production costs tend to decrease as our yields improve and our semiconductor fabricators, assemblers and test operations achieve greater economies of scale for that product.
 Additionally, the cost of wafer procurement and assembly and test services, which are significant components of cost of goods sold, vary cyclically with overall demand for semiconductors and our suppliers' available capacity of such products and services.